frcr/gotrex/README.md

 The usage of the package revolves around two main `struct`s: `Connector` and `PublicConnector`

-The `PublicConnector` is able to only handle the public methods, as it contains neither methods, nor API key to access the data that requires authorisation.
+The `PublicConnector` is able to only handle the public methods, as it contains neither methods, nor API key to access the data that requires authorization.

 The `Connector` struct can handle any methods of the API.